-- Views and vistas Maintain clear view at the southern entry from Spring Street to the Grand Allée. - 2 Lake surrounds New planting and landscape plans for both lake surrounds.
-Retain important view lines to the Royal Exhibition Building. - Meeting Place Progress works to protect the health of the Moreton Bay fig tree at Exhibition Gardens Meeting Place.
-Work with Traditional Owners and the wider Aboriginal community on recognition and interpretive elements in the place. - Toilet facilities Replace existing toilet with new facility in same location. - Trees and avenues Renew avenues and renew general tree planting. - Historic shrub beds Investigate potential to reinstate shrub beds, consistent with the 1880 design, at key pathway intersections. - North-south connection Work with Museums Victoria to maintain and enhance connection between the North and South Gardens through Exhibition Reserve. - Pedestrian access Repair crossovers and footpath on Rathdowne Street and crossovers and shared path on Nicholson Street. - Wayfinding Develop and install new pedestrian wayfinding signage from the central city to the Gardens. - Pedestrian crossings Advocate for safer pedestrian crossing points to the Gardens from Victoria Street. - Interpretation zone Investigate additional on-site interpretation to complement the Dome Promenade walk.
+Carlton G ardens South 1 Views and vistas - Maintain clear view at the southern entry from Spring Street to the Grand Allée.
+2 Lake surrounds - New planting and landscape plans for both lake surrounds.
+Retain important view lines to the Royal Exhibition Building.
+3 Meeting Place - Progress works to protect the health of the Moreton Bay fig tree at Exhibition Gardens Meeting Place.
+Work with Traditional Owners and the wider Aboriginal community on recognition and interpretive elements in the place.
+4 Toilet facilities - Replace existing toilet with new facility in same location.
+5 Trees and avenues - Renew avenues and renew general tree planting.
+6 Historic shrub beds - Investigate potential to reinstate shrub beds, consistent with the 1880 design, at key pathway intersections.
+7 North-south connection - Work with Museums Victoria to maintain and enhance connection between the North and South Gardens through Exhibition Reserve.
+8 Pedestrian access - Repair crossovers and footpath on Rathdowne Street and crossovers and shared path on Nicholson Street.
+9 Wayfinding - Develop and install new pedestrian wayfinding signage from the central city to the Gardens.
+10 Pedestrian crossings - Advocate for safer pedestrian crossing points to the Gardens from Victoria Street.
+11 Interpretation zone - Investigate additional on-site interpretation to complement the Dome Promenade walk.
+Carlton G ardens North 12 Toilet facilities - Replace existing toilet with new facility in same location.
+13 Trees and avenues - Replace White poplar avenue and row.
+14 Shade trees - New tree planting for shade in playground and picnic areas.
+15 Pathway lighting - New lighting along eastern pathway from tennis courts to corner of Carlton and Nicholson streets.
+16 Activity lighting - New activity lighting in playground, picnic area and basketball areas.
+17 North-south connection - Work with Museums Victoria to maintain and enhance connection between the North and South Gardens through Exhibition Reserve.
+18 Pedestrian access - Ongoing maintenance of footpath on Rathdowne Street and shared path on Nicholson Street.